vladsendrix/go-movies/README.md

 ### Building

 The build.sh script is used to build the project.
-The script compiles the Go code and creates a binary in the bin/ directory, it also versions the binary using the latest git tag.
+The script compiles the Go code and creates a binary in the bin/ directory, it also versions the binary using the latest git commit hash.

 ## Docker